turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

-It's not too pretty, but we can make it work and then we can improve it later.
+This approach builds a hash with the title and description, stores it into the name `data`, then passes that `data` to a method named `update` on `Idea`.
+It's not pretty, but we can make it work and then improve it later.

 Reload the page.

+### Writing the `update` Method

+Then you'll see this:

 ```plain
 NoMethodError: undefined method `update' for Idea:Class
 ```

-We need to write the `update` method.
-In `idea.rb` add:
+We need to write the `update` class method on `Idea`:

 ```ruby
 def self.update(id, data)